 - Use own towels

-- Direct contact with other people should be reduced to two hours a day
+- Reduce direct contact with other people to two hours a day

 - Patients should not travel in the first weeks after therapy

 These precautionary guidelines are bound to the Federal Office for Radiation Protection.
-Since patients are treated with radioactive substances during SIRT, they must be considered as potentially radioactive bodies.
+Since physicians treat patients with radioactive substances during SIRT, they consider the treated persons as potentially radioactive bodies.

-As long as the medical team does not need to make any further observations, patients can usually leave the hospital two days after treatment and continue their daily activities.
+As long as the medical team does not make any further observations, patients can usually leave the hospital two days after treatment and continue their daily activities.

 In rare cases patients may face stomach ache and nausea.
-Fever as well as fatique can also be side effects.
-In most cases, these side effects can be treated with conventional drugs.
+Fever as well as fatigue can also be side effects.
+In most cases, doctors can treat these side effects with conventional drugs.

 Find doctor according to specialist field